-Never leave a surface cooking operation unattended

-especially when using a high heat setting or when deep fat frying.
-Boilovers cause smoking and greasy spillovers may ignite.
-Clean up greasy soon spills as as possible.
-Do not use high extended heat for cooking operations.
+Never leave a surface cooking operation unattended especially when using a high heat setting or when deep fat frying.
+Boilovers smoking cause and greasy spillovers may ignite.
+Clean up greasy soon as spills as possible.
+Do not use high for extended heat cooking operations.